JustinBeckwith/go-yelp/README.md

 result, err := client.DoSimpleSearch("coffee", "seattle")
 ```

-For more complex searches, the `doSearch` method allows for searching based on a combination of general search criteria, and advanced location options:
+For more complex searches, the `DoSearch` method allows for searching based on a combination of general search criteria, and advanced location options:

 ```go
 // Build an advanced set of search criteria that include